2021 Oxford High School shooting: Pre-trial proceedings

 Jennifer and James Crumbley were arraigned on December 4, where they pleaded not guilty to the charges, and a bail of $500,000 each was set for them.
 Federal prosecutors began investigating whether federal laws were violated when James Crumbley purchased a handgun for his son.
 The Crumbleys were held at Oakland County Jail, where their son was also being confined.
 As a result, all three were put in isolation, monitored under suicide watch, and not allowed to interact for an indefinite amount of time.

 During the Crumbleys' probable cause conference on December 14, a judge postponed their preliminary examination to February 8, 2022, while setting a bond hearing for January 7 of that year.
 During the bond hearing, the judge sided with the prosecutors and declined to lower the Crumbleys' bond, saying they were a flight risk and the charges were too serious to warrant a lowering.

 In early 2024, the judge in their cases ruled that Jennifer Crumbley and James Crumbley would be granted separate trials, the first of which was scheduled to begin January 23, 2024.
-The Crumbleys were held in jail over two years awaiting trial.
+The Crumbleys were held in jail for over two years awaiting trial.

 Trial results

-Jennifer Crumbley's trial concluded on February 6, 2024, and James's on March 14.
+Jennifer Crumbley's trial concluded on February 6, 2024, and that of James on March 14.
 Juries found the Crumbleys guilty on all four counts of involuntary manslaughter.
 On April 9, 2024, they were given the maximum sentence of 15 years in prison, with the possibility of parole after 10 years.
 Jennifer was imprisoned in the Women's Huron Valley Correctional Facility and James in the Bellamy Creek Correctional Facility.

 Appeals

 On December 2, 2024, Jennifer Crumbley's new appellate attorneys filed a motion asking to dismiss her original conviction or order a new trial, on multiple grounds, especially that a confidential proffer agreement between prosecutors and several school officials was not revealed by prosecutors as part of Brady disclosure.
-Crumbley's attorney also alleged inconsistent culpability theories by charging her son Ethan as an adult while also claiming that she had a responsibility to control her minor child, had no duty to protect the victims of the shooting, the jury instructions were flawed, and that she had ineffective assistance of counsel.
+Crumbley's attorney also alleged inconsistent culpability theories by charging her son, Ethan, as an adult while also claiming that she had a responsibility to control her minor child, had no duty to protect the victims of the shooting, that the jury instructions were flawed, and that she had ineffective assistance of counsel.
+James Crumbley's attorneys filed an appeal in April 2025, also arguing that he did not receive a fair trial because the proffer agreement was not disclosed.
+In June 2025, Judge Cheryl Matthews denied both appeals and upheld the convictions of the Crumbleys.